QNAP-HomeLAB/docker-scripts/README.md

   * **WARNING:** This guide is incomplete, and as such ***will*** probably contain errors.
   * **NOTE:** Effort has been made to provide accurate instructions tailored for QNAP NAS devices, but no guarantee can be made that this guide will work on your specific device.
   * **YOU** accept all liability for loss or damage or inconvenience arising from using the information contained in this guide.
-  * **YOU** accept all responsibility and risk when following the steps in this guide.
+    * All responsibility and risk for properly verifying the validity of anything written in this guide lies with the user.
+Contributors have composed the steps contained herin to the best of their ability, but nobody is infallible nor can all situations be accounted for.
+If you have questions or concerns, please join us on the [QNAP Unofficial Discord](https://discord.gg/rnxUPMd) community and request help.